 - Judging and voting: An Awards Committee shortlists the submissions through a rigorous and independent process.
 Following this, a jury of industry professionals deliberate and present the final nominees to online voters.
 Judging and voting occurs from April 27 to May 11, 2020.

 - Awards ceremony: The top three innovators in each category receive the awards during a dedicated event.
 In 2020, the global awards will be returning to Milan, Italy (where the first awards ceremony took place) on June 4.
-A complementary North American ceremony will take place later in November.
-This will be the second year for our North American ceremony, which highlights innovation in the USA and Canada specifically.
+Please note that at this time, we are monitoring the COVID-19 situation carefully in relation to this event.

 Ceremony participation is free but restricted to the winners and other invited financial institutions.
 Some awards categories require live pitches from nominees—a favorite among attendees.
 Watch videos from past Innovation in Insurance Awards events: